 - Take off the heat and stir into the pumpkin curry

-- When the pumpkin is soft and tender, take off the heat and serve with rice because that’s all you’re going to need!
+- When the pumpkin and beans are soft and tender, take off the heat and serve with rice because that’s all you’re going to need!

 - For a vegetarian / vegan option simply omit the Maldive fish